enricobarzetti/django_csv_tests/README.rst

 Django CSV Tests
 ================

-This allows you to define Django units tests using requests to the Django testing client in a spreadsheet format.
+This allows you to use a spreadsheet to define Django units tests that make requests to the Django testing client.
 Inspired by Robot Framework.

 Installation
 ------------